vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 33. I am amidst an upgrade, will this cause issues?

+Update: VMSA-2025-0014 has been released and is an update to vCenter, along with a corresponding update to ESX, which also resolves the "back in time" issues noted here.
+People upgrading to vSphere 8 should use the VMSA-2025-0014 updates to vCenter and ESX.

-This update will trigger “back in time” issues in the upgrade process between vSphere 7 and 8.
+For context, the original VMSA-2025-0013 release triggered "back in time" issues in the upgrade process between vSphere 7 and 8.
 "Back in time" is a term used when there are changes in patch levels that are not yet synchronized between the different product versions, and the target version in the upgrade is functionally "older" than the version of the source version.
 While we work to avoid this situation where possible, it happens at times because of the way the security vulnerability disclosure process works.
 The resulting effect is that the upgrade of hosts is temporarily blocked if they are remediated for this vulnerability.

-Given the End of General Support date for vSphere 7 this year we understand the pressure to upgrade, and a forthcoming update to vSphere 8.0 will resolve this issue.
-In the interim, customers should work with their TAMs, account teams, Professional Services, and their own information security staff to assess risk and develop options for proceeding.

-Because VMware vCenter is not affected by this advisory, and newer versions of vCenter can manage downlevel hosts, there may be options available as a temporary "holding position."
-Additionally, depending on how the upgrade is planned, there may also be options with the use of Cross-vCenter vMotion to migrate workloads between environments, or perhaps even installing ESX as a fresh install.
-Fresh installs of ESX 8.0 or 9.0 also afford an opportunity to enable Secure Boot and other hardware-based security tools.

 ### 34. Does this impact VMware vSphere 6.5 or 6.7?